 Starting the Game

-- The dealer provides each player with an equal amount of tokens (typically, 2-3 players get five tokens each, whereas 4+ players get three tokens each).
+The dealer provides each player with an equal amount of tokens (typically, 2-3 players get 5 tokens each, whereas 4+ players get 3 tokens each).

-- Place the remaining cards in the center of the table.
+Place the remaining card deck in the center of the table.
 This will be your draw pile.

 How to Play 99